Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Pedometers have long existed.
 But let’s be honest, they’re for middle aged, over weight women.
 There is nothing cool, rad or hip about them.
 Those of the younger, more stylish generation are attracted to sleeker looking products that complement their lifestyle, not ones that contradict it.
 Nike’s Plus service emerged a few years ago, and while it provides much needed information for runners, it was, and is, hardly an everyday accessory to help you keep track of your daily activities.
-Leveraging the popularity of rubber wrist bands, such as Livestrong Lance Armstrong bands, is Nike’s Fuelband bracelet.
+Leveraging the popularity of rubber wrist bands, such as Livestrong Lance Armstrong bands, is Nike’s Fuelband bracelet, which is arguably the best fitness tracker today.

 To get the Fuelband up and running I simply had to plug it into my computer.
 Unlike many of today’s smartphone and similar products, the Fuelband doesn’t use a micro or mini USB port.
 Instead the clasp doubles a USB plug, though Nike includes a cord for those using a desktop or aren’t comfortable plugging the band directly into their computer’s USB port.
 Once plugged in, you’ll need to head to Nikeplus.com/setup where you’ll be prompted to download the accompanying software.
 Once installed you’ll be walked through a quick setup process where upon you’ll enter your age, height, weight as well as your desired daily Fuel goal.
 Don’t worry, you can later customize the Fuel number to whatever you’d like, but Nike offers three presets: 2000 (normal), 3000 (active day) and 5000 (high-energy day).
 If you’ve got a Nike account you can login immediately or sign up.
 After that, you’ll just need to just charge your Fuelband to full, which takes about 3-4 hours, and you’ll be off and exercising.